How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 Cured meats like salamis, as well as a selection of cheeses, are frequently offered in the morning at nicer French hotels and bed and breakfasts.

-If there is a choice to order eggs, they’re typically served soft-boiled, but some places will also offer omelets or scrambled eggs in order to cater to foreign guests.
+If there is a choice to order eggs, they’re typically served soft-boiled, but some places will also offer omelets or scrambled eggs to cater to foreign guests.

 READ NEXT